 Charter of the South Russian Union of Workers

-The posing of the question of the need to fight for political freedoms as an integral part of the overall struggle to build socialism was taken from Marxism and distinguished the charter of the "Union" from other populist programs built on utopian socialism and anarchism.
-However, the charter of the "Union" did not give a clear idea of the class struggle of the proletariat and, on the whole, was still more populist than Marxist.
+The formulation of the question of the need to fight for political freedoms as an integral part of the general struggle to build socialism was taken from Marxism and distinguished the charter of the “Union” from other populist programs built on utopian socialism and anarchism.
+However, the charter of the “Union” did not give a clear idea of the class struggle of the proletariat and, on the whole, was still more populist than Marxist.

 What else to read